Franovski/JavaTechProject/README.md

 -UI not finished
 - Register / login with **JWT auth** and optional **OTP 2FA**.
 - Browse available events and register.
-- see their registered events.
+- see their registered events and purchases.

 ### Admin